 JDPLS – Applicants

 Admission to the program is on a competitive basis.
 Candidates will be pre-selected by the learning sciences program committee and have to be accepted by a professor affiliated with the JDPLS, either at EPFL or at ETH Zurich, to be admitted into the program.
-Interested candidates must have a Masters degree in any science or engineering discipline.
 PhD students have a salary as well as course requirements and TA duties.
 Upon defending their thesis, a graduate will obtain something unique – a joint degree from two premier universities, EPFL and ETH Zurich, both ranked in the top-15 universities in the world.

 Profile of a desired candidate

 Being an interdisciplinary field, the learning sciences borrows concepts and methods from the physical, biological and social sciences, and engineering domains.
 In addition, core disciplinary expertise is important for researching teaching and learning in disciplines such as science and engineering.
 Therefore, this doctoral program will train dual-discipline learning scientists; we seek candidates who have studied a core discipline at the masters’ level (e.g., physics, chemistry, computer science, electrical engineering, psychology) and train them in the learning sciences.
 This program seeks to leverage their expertise in the core discipline for their research and training in the learning sciences and enable them to research the learning issues in their core disciplines.
-We seek candidates who have a masters’ degree in any discipline with a strong motivation to work in and change the field of education.
+We seek candidates with a strong motivation to work in and change the field of education.

-We invite applications twice a year.
 The applications will be first screened by the JDPLS doctoral committee to identify the admissible list of applicants.
 This pool of admissible applicants will then be assessed by interested professors, who will choose candidates through interviews.
 The admission criterion will be a Master degree at the EPF/ETH level.
-Candidates who do not satisfy this requirement may be conditionally admitted with the requirement that they complete a stipulated number of extra credits before the candidacy exam, as decided by the program committee at the time of admission and specified in the admission letter.
+Candidates with a Master degree in another dicipline may be conditionally admitted with the requirement that they complete a stipulated number of extra credits before the candidacy exam, as decided by the program committee at the time of admission and specified in the admission letter.
 The student will have two co-supervisors, one from each institute, but will register at the institution of the main supervisor, and join the ETH/EPF Joint Doctoral Program in the Learning Sciences (JDPLS).

 Expected jobs upon graduation